 History and Archaeology of Gadara

 Gadara was probably founded in the Hellenistic period, although remains from its foundations are scarce.
 Built and designed as a Greek Polis, in Roman times Gadara became a member of the Decapolis, a league of ten Pagan cities, which is also mentioned in the New Testament.

 Decapolis is a term used to describe a group of ten cities in the southern Levant that co-existed during the Roman period.
 These cities were all centers of Greek and Roman culture and supported by the Romans.
 Some of these cities exist to this day, and some have become archaeological sites.
 Today, six of these cities are in Jordan (Gerasa, Gadara, Pella, Amman, Capitolias, and Raphana).
 Two are in Syria (Damascus and Canatha), and two in Israel (Beit-Shean and Hippos-Sussita).

-Gadara is mentioned in Matthew’s version of the story of the miracle of the swine (8:28), while Gerasa is mentioned Mark’s version to the same story (5:1).
+The Gospels record Jesus visiting the Decapolis, but none of the Decapolis’ cities area mentioned by name.
+Gadara is mentioned in Matthew’s version of the story of the miracle of the swine (8:28), while Mark mentions Gerasa in his version of the same account (5:1).
 In reality, the city of Hippos-Sussita is the closest to the Sea of Galilee, where the event took place.
-Being so, the swine herders were probably from Hippos-Sussita, or another city (Kursi?) whose name was later forgotten.
+Being so, the swine herders were probably from Hippos-Sussita, or another city (perhaps Kursi?) whose name was later forgotten.